 A little patchouli oil goes a long way so you do not need much of it.
 While many people find the smell wonderful, some may find the distinctive aroma unpleasant.

-There are many wonderful beauty and health benefits from patchouli oil.
+There are many wonderful beauty and health benefits of patchouli oil.
 It is commonly used for skin care because of its ability to heal skin issues.
 It has cell rejuvenating properties.

 Patchouli oil uses include acne, dermatitis, eczema, psoriasis, dandruff, and cellulite.
 It may also tighten loose skin, relieve chapped skin, tone skin, reduce inflammation, and diminishes scars.